ShadowRider00525/Assignment2/README.md

 # Assignment2
 ## Documentation
 ## Git Organization
-`For my Git Repository I made (number) of commits.
+`For my Git Repository I made 11 of commits.
 Each commit is realted to a file or folder that was either added or changed.`

 ## Data Structures
 * The users are stored in an object on the Mongo Client and then called when the user logs in.
 That is the only functionality that the mongodb has.